makigumo/MIPSCPU/README.md

 ## Status

-* Disassembly should mostly work (with mnemonic and operand formatting)
+* Little and big endianess
     * support for MIPS I
     * support for MIPS II
     * support for MIPS III